ollybritton/timetable/README.md

   Friday    | English, IT, History
 ```

-## Wtf is this about the seed
+## What's the seed?
 Like I said, poorly overengineered: That is the seed for the RNG.
 It allows you to generate timetables and then extend them later.

 For example, say I make a timetable stretching from Monday to Friday and then on Friday I realise I wanted a table that lasted the full weekend.
 I could just generate a new timetable, but it would mean that some items in the list would be under represented.
-So instead, I just use the `seed` output of the first run as an input to the second:
+So instead, I use the `seed` output of the first run as an input to the second:

 ```bash
 $ cat items.txt | timetable -seed 1573504119091066000 -days all